Rumors and leaks about Apple AirTags have been with us for almost two years. Now the first accessory manufacturer has listed a suitable case.

 AirTags accessories: Cyrill delivers at the end of October

-According to the company, interested parties can now pre-order the AirTags case for around $19.99.
-Regarding the delivery date, Cyrill says October.
-It was also recently reported that Nomad is developing accessories for Apple's "AirTags".
-Images were leaked that prove the whole thing.
+According to the company, interested parties can pre-order the AirTags case now for around $19.99.
+Cyrill specifies October as the delivery date.
+Recently, it was also reported that Nomad is developing accessories for Apple's AirTags.
+Images were leaked to confirm this.
 Accessory manufacturers are obviously preparing for an imminent release.
-However, it is not to be assumed that they have any separate information.
-If rumors are to be believed, it should be this year.
-However, since we have read these rumors several times last year, the whole thing should be taken with a grain of salt.
+However, it is unlikely that they have any specific information.
+Rumors suggest it will be released this year.
+However, since we read several similar rumors last year, this should be taken with a grain of salt.

 What exactly are AirTags?